MERC Aerospace Greenbelt, MD

 - Proficiency in advising management, inside and outside own organization, on system architecture, technical results, or risks.

 - Ability to obtain and maintain NASA Electrostatic Discharge (ESD) certification (GSFC-SH-ESDCO300 300-PG-8730.6.1A*).
-English proficiency is required to successfully complete the required training and pass testing (written and/or hands-on) to obtain the certification.
+English proficiency is required to successfully complete the required training and pass testing (written and/or hands-on) to obtain

 - OrCAD, AutoCAD, PSpice, Labview, and Visio software experience.